Colombia Valle Del Cauca Sugarcane Decaf

 We primarily use USPS priority shipping and we've found that they are more consistent on some days vs. others.
 Sometime we'll use Fedex 2 day when the economics of the order make sense.
 We like to use priority shipping which is supposed to be 2/3 day shipping to most of the country, but that doesn't always happen, in fact, our analytics show that about 10% of the time it takes 4 days or longer to receive the coffee.

-That said, due to COVID-19, USPS has announced that Priority will be 3-4 days.
+Due to COVID-19, USPS has announced that Priority will be 3-4 days & Fedex is no longer guaranteeing 2 Day even on their 2 day shipping service.
 I'm guessing that means that you'll see 5, 6 or even 7 days to get your package right now.
-So read below for a pricing / option change that we're making during this period.
+No delivery times are guaranteed.

 We believe that with this schedule your coffee will be the freshest possible every time.